igorprado/react-notification-system/README.md

 Here is a basic example.
 For a more advanced usage, please see the [example code](https://github.com/igorprado/react-notification-system/blob/master/example/src/scripts/App.jsx).

+Class-based components can also be used as follows
 ```js
 var React = require('react');
 var ReactDOM = require('react-dom');